dominicmaguire/dominicmaguire.github.io/about.md

 I am a part-time PhD student in machine learning at the [University of Salford](https://www.salford.ac.uk/research/health-sciences/research-groups/diagnostic-imaging) in Manchester.
 My research is looking at using machine learning to identify women at risk from cardiovascular disease from breast-screening mammograms.

-I work as a radiographer in the Irish health service and also have experience as a software developer in the [TSSG](https://www.tssg.org/) research group in [Waterford Institute of Technology](https://www.wit.ie).
-My interests include health informatics and the use of machine learning in medical imaging.